Petr Silaev: INTERPOL spotlight

-Petr Silaev is a Russian activist & recognised refugee, who was imprisoned and threatened with extradition following a request circulated through INTERPOL.
+Petr Silaev is a Russian activist and recognised refugee, who was imprisoned and threatened with extradition following a request circulated through INTERPOL.

 In July 2010, Petr participated in a demonstration in Moscow in support of the Khimki forest ecological campaign.
 Those taking part in the campaign were subject to intimidation and violence with one man, local journalist Mikhail Beketov, beaten so badly he eventually died in hospital.
 During a widespread crackdown following the demonstration, police accused Petr of “hooliganism” – an offence widely misused in Russia, including against the punk band “Pussy Riot”.